Year Abroad: A Trip to Gotland

 It truly felt like we had been dropped off in the middle of nowhere, almost like the middle of an apocalypse.

 It was yet again a very early start the next morning for our final day of the trip.
-We started the day with a peaceful walk along Ekstakusten, located on the Western coast of Gotland, one of the island’s most scenic coastal stretches.
-It’s known for its rugged, windswept beauty and offers stunning views of the Baltic Sea and nearby Karlsö Islands (Lilla and Stora Karlsö).
+We started the day with a peaceful walk along Ekstakusten, located on the Western coast of Gotland.
+It offers stunning views of the Baltic Sea and nearby Karlsö Islands (Lilla and Stora Karlsö).
 With its rocky beaches and sparse vegetation, it truly felt like we had been dropped off in the middle of nowhere, almost like the middle of an apocalypse.
-Our hour walk along the coastline was accompanied by the sounds of crashing waves, birds, cows and sheep – much more peaceful than the cities we had all come from.
-The area was also dotted with a few fishing huts and remnants of old coastal villages which added a historical element to our relaxing nature walk.
+The area was also dotted with a few fishing huts and remnants of old coastal villages which added a historical element to our relaxing walk.
 Next up, was Högklint, one of Gotland’s most stunning viewpoints.
-Perched about 48 meters above sea level, Högklint offers sweeping panoramic views of the Baltic Sea, with the rugged coastline and medieval town of Visby in the distance.
+Being about 48 meters above sea level, it offered great panoramic views of the Baltic Sea, with the coastline and medieval town of Visby in the distance.

 Our day ended where it all began, back in the town of Visby where we were given three hours free time to explore.
-My group stopped by a cosy café for a break, wandered through the charming shops, snapped photos of the picturesque streets, and finally made our way down to the coast to catch the ferry back.
-To our delight, we were once again sharing our journey with the kids from the gymnastics competition, all of whom had medals slung round their necks and energy levels ten times higher than when we’d last seen them.
-Despite the lively chatter and excitement, it felt as though everyone eventually succumbed to sleep after a long weekend of walking and adventuring.
+My group stopped by a café for a break, wandered through the shops, took photos of the picturesque streets, and finally made our way down to the coast to catch the ferry back.
+To our delight, we were once again sharing our journey with the kids from the gymnastics competition, all of whom had medals round their necks and energy levels ten times higher than before.

 Comments (1)